StefFriend/Text-to-music-to-text-to-music/gr/vggish/readme.md

-## Viggish implementation for genre recognition
+## Vggish implementation for genre recognition

 Leave this directory as is.